Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Simulation Study

 The results from 1000 simulations are shown in \cref{tab:simResults_func}.
-The correctly specified \ql model achieves the lowest bias and RMSE, consistent with common knowledge that a correctly-specified outcome model tends to outperform other methods. \al with correctly specified models is competitive with \ql correctly specified.
+The correctly specified \ql model achieves the lowest estimation error, consistent with common knowledge that a correctly-specified outcome model tends to outperform other methods. \al with correctly specified models is competitive with \ql correctly specified.
 Under misspecification of the propensity score model ($e$), \al gives nearly equivalent performance to \al under a fully correct model specification (first and second rows of \al).
-As we introduce the misspecification of the outcome model in \ql and \al, the error metrics increase.
+As we introduce misspecification of the outcome model in \ql and \al, the error metrics increase.

 Based on these simulations, under equivalent misspecification forms, the methodology seems less sensitive to propensity score model misspecification than outcome model misspecification.
 This phenomenon was also observed in simulations on doubly robust causal effect estimation under BNI in \cite{chen2024environmental}.
 Regardless, under equivalent baseline model misspecification (second row of \ql and third row of \al), \al results in lower estimation error than \ql. \al yields good empirical coverage for significance level $\alpha=0.05$, even with misspecified models.
 In contrast, under equivalent outcome model misspecification, \ql has extremely low coverage, affecting inference more severely than \al.